 Worker bees eat beebread (a type of fermented pollen) and honey.
 Nurse bees mash this into a “worker jelly” and add glandular secretions as a garnish.

 Workers don’t get the special stuff in queen jelly, and their ovaries shrivel.
 (That’s the conventional explanation.
 But Dr. May Berenbaum, a professor at University of Illinois)

-Beebread and honey are derived from plant materials, and like many plant materials, they contain a variety of phenolic chemicals.
+The bee bread and honey are derived from plant materials.
+Like many plant materials, they contain a variety of phenolic chemicals.
 We eat them all the time.
 Flavonoids are the plant chemicals that give plants their unique flavors (and help plants discourage plant-eating insects, among other functions).

 However, has no detectable phenolic acids.
 None.
 From previous research the researchers knew that flavonoids increase immune responses of adult worker bees.
 That’s a good thing, it has the side effect of helping bees detoxify pesticides faster.

 Moral of the story is.

 Why do queen bees live 40 times longer than worker bees?
 Just like with humans…it’s all about her diet.